Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Combinatorics of arithmetic graphs

 \section{Combinatorics of arithmetic graphs}

 In this section, we study the combinatorics of the (smooth part of the) special fiber of the minimal regular model~$\calC$ over~$\calO$ of a (smooth projective geometrically integral) curve~$C$ of genus~$g \ge 2$ over~$k$.
-For the general background, we refer to~\cite{Liu-book}*{Section~10.1}.
+For the general background, we refer to~\cite{Liu-book}*{Sections 9 and~10.1}.

 The special fiber~$\calC_s$ of~$\calC$ decomposes into irreducible components; we assume for now that the residue field~$\kappa$ is large enough so that the components are geometrically irreducible.
 Let $\Gamma$ be one of these components of~$\calC_s$.
-If $W$ denotes a relative canonical divisor, then by the adjunction formula we have (writing as usual $p_a(\Gamma)$ for the arithmetic genus of~$\Gamma$)
+If $W$ denotes a relative canonical divisor, then by the adjunction formula we have, writing as usual $p_a(\Gamma)$ for the arithmetic genus of~$\Gamma$,